openclarity/docs.openclarity.io/content/docs/vmclarity/architecture/architecture.md

 - **UI Webserver**: A server serving the UI static files.

-- **DB**: Stores the VMClarity objects from the API.
+- **DB**: Stores the VM Security objects from the API.
 Supported options are SQLite and Postgres.

-- **Scanner Helper services**: These services provide support to the VMClarity CLI to offload work that would need to be done in every scanner, for example downloading the latest vulnerability or malware signatures from the various DB sources.
+- **Scanner Helper services**: These services provide support to the VM Security CLI to offload work that would need to be done in every scanner, for example downloading the latest vulnerability or malware signatures from the various DB sources.
 The components included today are: